VA-Explorer/va_explorer/docs/usage/integrations.md

-VA Explorer supports integrations with a variety of services, some built-in, some external, in order to facilitate the quick and efficient movement or processing of VAs.
+VA Explorer supports integrations with a variety of services, some built-in, some external, in order to facilitate the quick and efficient movement or processing of {term}`VA`s.
 In this section you will find information on these integrations as well as details on how to enable them in VA Explorer if needed.

 - ODK Central